AVBelyy/Rysearch/README.md

 ```

 ## Citation
-If you are planning to use Rysearch in your research projects, please cite one of the following papers:
+If you are planning to use Rysearch in your research projects, please cite one of the following articles:
 * Anton Belyy.
-Construction and quality evaluation of heterogeneous hierarchical topic models. *arXiv preprint arXiv:1811.02820*, 2018. [[preprint]](https://arxiv.org/abs/1811.02820)
+Construction and quality evaluation of heterogeneous hierarchical topic models. *Bachelor's thesis*, 2018. [[thesis]](https://arxiv.org/abs/1811.02820)
 * Anton Belyy, Mariia Seleznova, Aleksei Sholokhov, and Konstantin Vorontsov.
 Quality evaluation and improvement for hierarchical topic modeling.
 In *24rd International Conference on Computational Linguistics and Intellectual Technologies*, pages 110–123, 2018. [[paper]](http://www.dialog-21.ru/media/4562/belyyavplusetal.pdf) [[slides]](http://www.dialog-21.ru/media/4352/belyy_seleznova.pdf)